Our street lighting policy

 We accept applications for attachments from non-commercial organisations only for the approval of signs, vehicle speed indication devices, CCTV and Smart City measures.
-Where vehicle speed indications devices are intended these should be battery operated.
+Vehicle speed indications devices should be battery operated.

 We will not approve applications for the attachment of hanging baskets, festive decorations, catenary wires, litter or dog bins, or banners to its streetlights.

 We will generally make arrangements for the installation of attachments to its streetlights for the applicant, which ensures adherence to all relevant requirements and mitigates any potential damage to the asset.